Having The Right Backcountry Ski Gear is Crucial

-Backcountry Ski and Technical Gear
+Backcountry Ski + Technical

 - Skis With Alpine Touring bindings: We recommend a touring ski with a waist between 102cm and 116.
 Skis should be equipped with touring binding, preferably tech style bindings.